 How should I prepare for the ACCA session CBEs?

 The syllabus doesn’t change for the session CBEs, so you should study the exam syllabus as normal.
 Make sure you leave plenty of time to get to grips with the content.

 The most important thing about preparing for ACCA session CBEs is practicing the new question format.
 We’ve often said how important practice questions are, and that’s even more true in this case.

 To make sure you’re totally confident and prepared for the exam, you need to practice as much as possible – so you understand everything about the new format.
 OT and OT Case questions are simple multiple choice questions but Constructed Response questions take more getting used to.

-That’s why LearnSignal have recently introduced our CBE hub.
-LearnSignal are the only ACCA learning provider to offer unlimited free constructed response CBE practice questions for our students.
+That’s why learnsignal have introduced our CBE hub.
+Learnsignal are the only ACCA learning provider to offer unlimited free constructed response CBE practice questions for our students.

 So if you’re not a learnsignal member yet, now is a very good time to become one.

 Access unlimited free constructed response CBE questions along with a wealth of online learning materials with an ACCA Subscription Plan from learnsignal.

 Not ready to commit?
 No problem, you can check out our platform and access a limited selection of course materials with a free Basic Plan – no credit card required.